-- Prepared for transfer to a mathematics program at a 4-year college or university. - · Communicate mathematical ideas and concepts using appropriate symbols and terminology. - Apply mathematical principles to find solutions to real world problems. - · Construct a reasonable argument to defend the overall importance of mathematics. - Promote evidence-based thinking and decision making.
+- Prepared for transfer to a mathematics program at a 4-year college or university. - · Communicate mathematical ideas and concepts using appropriate symbols and terminology. - Apply mathematical principles to find solutions to real world problems. - Construct a reasonable argument to defend the overall importance of mathematics.